Kayra (rapper): Hayalet Islığı

 In Mevsim Olmayan Mekanlar, (English: Unseasonal Spaces) which is divided into 6 tracks and is the second section of the album, Kayra accepts the reality of death.
 In the first song of this section; Fotoğraflarda Ölümü Görüyorum (lit.
 I see death in pictures in Turkish) Kayra does not have any lyrics, however he still accompanies the song with his vocals.
 The lines in the song are taken from the 1992 film Gölge Oyunu.
 Kayra pays his respects to Uğur Kaymaz, with the line "When the whitest snow falls, good luck will come, when the whitest snow falls, Uğur will wake up and come" a 12 year old killed together with his father Ahmet Kaymaz in front of their house in Kızıltepe district of Mardin on 21 November 2004 by a barrage of police fire, this could be understood by the next line in the song being "Don't stop for a minute and shoot me in the name of the law" in the only protest song in the album; Kar, which is also in this section.
 Kayra also refers to children killed by the state in the same song with the lyric "I've only got one pair of hands, so slaughter children".
-This section also contains the most prominent song of the album, Unutulanlar (lit. the forgotten in Turkish), in which the sample from Nina Simeone's I Hold No Grudge, which was also covered by the jazz-rock band Joy Unlimited, was used.
+This section also contains the most prominent song of the album, Unutulanlar (lit. the forgotten in Turkish), in which the sample from Nina Simone's I Hold No Grudge, which was also covered by the jazz-rock band Joy Unlimited, was used.
 The song talks about a person whom the teller a resents on for some reasons, but still does not hold a grudge.
 With the lyrics I wonder who you are? (who?)
 Who is the host of the funeral? the song shows who it is written for in the introduction.
 With the lines Sit down, take a breath, you still have a long way to go and "I won't leave you even if they cut you, you're my guest", the person for whom the song is written is actually called to listen to what is said in this song.
 It is also emphasised in the song that the person mentioned in the song behaved unscrupulously towards the people they left behind and that they are full of hatred.

 In the third and the last section of the album: Yangın, (English: Fire) the teller looks for the cause of his friends death and encounters the fire, a phenomenon placed in the centre of the album, with Kayra referencing the incident in almost every song.
 This section consists of 3 tracks; Sakin, Sandığımdan Herkes Babam Gibi Gülecek and 15 Eylül 1966.